ellisztamas/evolvienna/index.md

 ### Support and contact

-In case you have any questions or feedback please contact a member of the _EvolVienna meeting organizing committee_:
+In case you have any questions or feedback please contact a member of the _evolVienna meeting organizing committee_:
 - Tom Ellis (GMI - Gregor Mendel Institute of Molecular Plant Biology of the Austrian Academy of Sciences)
 - Christina Hedderich (University of Vienna, Dep. of Botany and Vienna Grad.
 School of Population Genetics)
 - Sanjay Narayanaswamy (University of Vienna, Dep. of Neuroscience and Developmental Biology)